About Portland'5 Centers for the Arts

 Performing Arts Venues Workgroup

-Portland’5 and the City of Portland have established a Performing Arts Venues Workgroup to evaluate management of the Portland’5 arts facilities.
-The Workgroup is tasked with evaluating the operations, maintenance, and long-term planning of the City-owned Portland’5 Centers for the Arts venues: Antoinette Hatfield Hall (housing the Brunish, Newmark, and Winningstad Theatres), Arlene Schnitzer Concert Hall, and Keller Auditorium.
-The Workgroup will examine operational challenges and opportunities, with a focus on aligning management and operations with regional economic and cultural goals.
-Contracted subject matter experts will conduct a business model and governance analysis to explore alternative operating models and recommend the optimal short-term solution.
+The Workgroup was tasked with evaluating the operations, maintenance, and long-term planning of City-owned Metro-operated Portland’5 Centers for the Arts venues: Antoinette Hatfield Hall (housing the Brunish, Newmark, and Winningstad Theatres), Arlene Schnitzer Concert Hall, and Keller Auditorium.
+The Workgroup was asked to examine operational challenges and opportunities, with a focus on aligning management and operations with regional economic and cultural goals, and to explore alternative operating models.

 If you have any questions or comments, send us an email or call 503.248.4335.